A3: So, You’re Having a Disaster… Now What?

 Tom Serio, MTS

 This session will not only take into consideration the countless hours and resources you’ve spent on planning to find out if you’re truly ready when the time has come to put your plan to the test but highlight areas of concern you may have never thought of or put way down on the priority list.
-Respected industry authority Tom Serio will lead the presentation and walk you through a real-life disaster that impacted a large business and forced it to enact ALL of its business continuity plans.
+The presenter will walk you through a real-life disaster that impacted a large business and forced it to enact ALL of its business continuity plans.
 He’ll take you on an up-close, inside look at the reality of the situation: What was upper management thinking?
 How quickly and successfully did employees get back to work?
 How did the company make the disaster transparent to the customers?
 This session will address some valuable and real lessons learned as the organization’s corporate campus recovered from a nine-day outage.

 B3: Preparing Your Business for Cyberattack Recovery

 Success in recovering from cyberattacks – especially destructive ones like ransomware – does not happen when the attack begins.
 Organizations must lay the groundwork for recovery well in advance.
 There are business components, especially in reaching contingent agreements with customers and vendors.
 Management should prepare by determining their loss tolerance and the conditions under which they will pay a ransom.
 This presentation lays out an action plan for preparedness, including considerations of cost, personnel, procedures, and maintenance.

 E5: Resilience and the Changing Role of the Continuity Leader

 Ann Pickren, Onsolve

 It’s more important than ever for organizations to take a more holistic approach to dynamic and evolving risks.
 The presenter explains how the role of the business continuity professional is changing as organizations shift to a focus on operational resilience.
 Attendees will learn what it means to have an operational resilience culture, five ways continuity leaders can drive resilience, and the new skills continuity leaders will need to lead to influence change.